hh-lohmann/jekyll-basal-scaffold/README.md

 * `index.md` and `404.md` instead of `*.html` in the source directory
     * ".md" should make it clearer that this are content files
         * other than the functional files in `_layouts` or files that are just copied to the output
+    * note that the resulting `404.html` only works under GitHub Pages and Ruby's [WEBrick server](http://ruby-doc.org/stdlib-2.0.0/libdoc/webrick/rdoc/WEBrick.html) behind `jekyll serve` without any [further steps](https://jekyllrb.com/tutorials/custom-404-page/)
+        * including a 404 in the scaffold is a strong reminder not to forget something that catches typos etc.
 * [`.gitignore`](https://git-scm.com/docs/gitignore)
     * no mention of `.sass-cache` since Sass cache is deactivated by `_config.yml`
     * `_site` commented out, uncomment with e.g. Git Hub Pages when developing with local builds, but pushing only source